Swetanshu10/Finance-Tracker-console-application/README.md

     6. matplotlib library

   # Step 1
-   1.1 Install python and pip
+   Install python and pip
+  # Step 2
-   1.2 Create a folder/directory and cd into it
+   Create a folder/directory and cd into it
-  # Step 2 (optional)
+  # Step 3 (optional)
-   2.1 Make a virtual environment (python -m venv "virtual environment name") 2.2 Activate the virtual environment, on Windows ("virtual environment name"\Scripts\activate)
+    Make a virtual environment (python -m venv "virtual environment name"), then activate the virtual environment, on Windows ("virtual environment name"\Scripts\activate)
-  # Step 3
+  # Step 4
     Install all the libraries using pip
-  # Step 4
+  # Step 5
     Clone/Download this repository into the current directory
-  # Step 5
+  # Step 6
     type
     cd source_code
-  # step 6
+  # step 7
     type
     python main.py
     ("This will run the application in the terminal")